slay-the-spire-balancing/universal-card-fix/README.md

 # Universal Card Fix (UCF)

+UCF is a community-made patch with the primary purpose of creating a more compelling and dynamic end-state for high-level Slay the Spire while being as faithful to the base game as possible.
+Examples of problems we are trying to address include: early game snowballs, over centralized strategies, excessive healing which eliminates the need for accurate play, and events which have little to no player agency.
+Included in the patch are also a handful of minor buffs to cards which have fallen out of the meta-game (except for extremely rare niche cases), in the hope that they become viable outs more often.

+UCF is -not- interested in making the game harder for the sake of being hard, and thus pushing win-rates down artificially.
+Nonetheless, we expect this patch to be more difficult than the base game, if only because it reduces the number of free wins that players come across as a result of snowball starts becoming less common.

 ## Installation

 - Requires ModTheSpire and BaseMod (you can find them on the Steam workshop!).